 Alain Finkel (LSV) visited IIT Bombay February 13 to March 11, 2019, to work again with S. Akshay and S. Krishna.
 They continued their discussion on VASS extended with three unbounded and on recent FIFO models.

 Philippe Schnoebelen (LSV) visited CMI from January 17th to January 31st, 2019.
 He worked with Ramanathan S. Thinniyam (a postdoctoral researcher at CMI) on algorithmic questions for piecewise testable languages, focusing on the equivalence classes of Simon’s subword congruence.
 This is part of a general research agenda (see [Karandikar, Schnoebelen.
-The height of piecewise-testable languages and the complexity of the logic of subwords, Logical Methods in Computer Science, to appear]) aiming at understanding the piecewise complexity of various languages and constructions.
+The height of piecewise-testable languages and the complexity of the logic of subwords, Logical Methods in Computer Science, 2019]) aiming at understanding the piecewise complexity of various languages and constructions.

 Sougata Bose (LaBRI, PhD student with Anca Muscholl and Gabriele Puppis) visited IIT Bombay from January 6 to January 20, 2019.
 There he started a collaboration with S. Krishna on the synthesis of resynchronizers for transducers, which led to a publication at MFCS 2019.

 Paul Gastin (LSV) visited CMI from November 17 to December 1st, 2018 and from January 4 to 25, 2019.
 He worked with